AmanyLili/AmanyLili.github.io/index.md

 # Research engineer in computational linguistic

-*Reseach engineer at CREST/[CSS@ISP](https://www.css.cnrs.fr/team/).
-Between social sciences and digital tools, my activity focus on data analysis, computational social sciences and scientific software.*
+*Reseach engineer at CNRS.
+Between linguistic and digital tools, my activity focus on data analysis, computational linguistic and scientific software.*

-Currently, developping and maintaing [Active Tigger in Python](https://github.com/emilienschultz/activetigger/) @ CREST with É. Ollion & J. Boaelaert
+Currently, developping and maintaing a linguistic database for Dramaref Project.

-Ex.
-GEMASS - CEPED - SESSTIM - médialab

 Contact me : *amaniatlili [AT] yahoo.fr*.